4 Trendy Thrift Flip Upcycling Tutorials — No Sewing Required

 If you’re after a specific trendy style, and having trouble finding something that exactly fits the bill, why not try to make it yourself?
 There are plenty of tutorials on the internet for revamping clothing into totally new creations.

-Even though thrifting during the coronavirus may not be an option for you right now, there are still so many ways to get materials for thrift flipping.
-You can purchase secondhand clothes online, rifle through clothing in the back of your wardrobe, swap clothing with friends, or go through those bags of clothing you keep meaning to donate, before turning your previously-loved garments into something new.
+And there are so many ways to get materials for thrift flipping.
+You can purchase secondhand clothes at a thrift store or online, rifle through clothing in the back of your wardrobe, swap clothing with friends, or go through those bags of clothing you keep meaning to donate, before turning your previously-loved garments into something new.

 Can you thrift flip without sewing?